portlandcodeschool/jsi/_posts/00-02-01-input-serialization.md

 date: 2015-01-12
 ---

-# Note: this page was written for a previous term, and probably doesn't reflect the actual class content for this day.

 ## User Input

-Sometimes, you'll want to build a command line app that asks the user a question.
+Sometimes, you'll want to build a command line program that asks the user a question.

-Node makes this a little complicated, but it's not too difficult.
+It's a little more complicated than you might expect in Node, but it's not too difficult.
 Here's some code taken directly from [Node's `readline` documentation][node-readline].

 {% highlight javascript %}
 var readline = require('readline');